This is our index of Algonquin folktales and traditional stories that can be read online.

 tribes are very similar.

 Enjoy the stories!
-If you would like to recommend an Algonquin legend for this page or think one of the ones on here
+If you would like to recommend an Algonquin legend for this page, please let us know.

 Click on each character's name for more detailed information about his or her role in Algonquin mythology.

 (also spelled Nanabojo, Nanaboozhoo, Wisakejak, and several other ways.)